Last Updated April :2026

 Higher mortgage rates dramatically increase your monthly payment—even for the same home price.

 So let's start with a $50,000 salary.
 At $50,000 a year, your gross monthly income is about $4,167.
 Using the 28% rule, your maximum housing payment should be around $1,167 per month.
-Now with a 7% interest rate and 10% down, that $1,167 payment corresponds to a home price of roughly $160,000 to $170,000.
-And I know what you're thinking.
+With a 7% interest rate and 10% down, that $1,167 payment corresponds to a home price of roughly $160,000 to $170,000.
 That doesn't buy you much in a lot of markets right now.
-And you're right.
-Affordability is really challenging right now, especially for first time buyers at lower income levels.
+Affordability is challenging right now, especially for first time buyers at lower income levels.
 But that's the honest answer at a $50,000 salary using conservative guidelines.

 Understanding the 28/36 Rule for Mortgage Approval